 - Negotiated an extremely favorable industry-wide settlement with the IRS National Office regarding the tax treatment of acquisitions of professional sports franchises and related assets.

-- Currently (2012) representing over a dozen professional sports franchises in IRS audits.
+- Currently representing approximately a dozen professional sports franchises in IRS audits.

 Tax Planning Matters